-Montres Breguet SA and others v Samsung Electronics Co Ltd and another [2022] EWHC 1127 (Ch)
+Montres Breguet SA and others v Samsung Electronics Co Ltd and another [2023] EWCA 1478

-The High Court ruled that Samsung had infringed certain trade marks owned by the Swatch group of watchmakers by allowing consumers to download digital watch face apps (made by third-party app developers) that could be used on Samsung's smartwatches.
-The main issues in the case are the extent to which Samsung can be said to be primarily liable for 'using' infringing marks deployed in third-party apps hosted in the Samsung app store, and to what extent Samsung can benefit from a hosting defence.
-This case is subject to appeal at the Court of Appeal.
+This was an appeal against the High Court ruling that Samsung had infringed certain trade marks owned by the Swatch group of watchmakers by allowing consumers to download digital watch face apps (made by third-party app developers) that could be used on Samsung's smartwatches.
+The main issues in the case were the extent to which Samsung could be said to be primarily liable for "using" infringing marks deployed in third-party apps hosted in the Samsung app store, and to what extent Samsung benefits from a hosting defence.
+Samsung appealed on the grounds that the High Court was wrong (i) to accept that Samsung had used the signs in question, (ii) that such use included use relating to smartwatches, and (iii) to reject Samsung's hosting defence.
+The decision was handed down in December 2023 and all three grounds were dismissed.
+The case provides insight into "use" of a sign by an online app and how the hosting defence applies.